Kofi Kingston: Championship reigns (2010–2011)

 On the April 26 episode of Raw, Kingston was drafted to the SmackDown brand as part of the WWE draft.
 He would win a tournament for the vacant Intercontinental Championship on the May 14 episode of SmackDown.
 However, moments later, the title win was reversed when the title was returned to the previous champion Drew McIntyre.
-Kingston would defeat McIntyre for the title at Over the Limit, and retained in a rematch at Fatal 4-Way.
+Kingston would defeat McIntyre for the title at Over the Limit on May 23, and retained in a rematch at Fatal 4-Way on June 20.
 On July 18 at Money in the Bank, Kingston lost the SmackDown Money in the Bank ladder match when Kane grabbed the briefcase.
 His Intercontinental reign would end on the August 6 episode of SmackDown, where he lost it against Dolph Ziggler.
-Kingston would have three title rematches at SummerSlam, Smackdown, and Night of Champions, but he did not win the title.
+Kingston would have three title rematches at SummerSlam on August 15, the August 27 episode of SmackDown, and Night of Champions on September 19, but he did not win the title.